Jung and Film 2020 – Details have been updated to reflect Online Film Discussions

 Renee Ramsden: is a clinical psychologist and a Jungian analyst working in private practice in Wynberg, Cape Town, for 29 years.
 She is a founder member of the Southern African Association for Jungian Analysts (SAAJA) and a training analyst.
 She specializes in dream-analysis and has been studying alchemy and psychology as presented by C.G.
 Jung for 25 years.
 She has a longstanding interest in ancient goddess cultures and their relevance for the feminine in our current world.

 John Gosling: is a psychiatrist and Jungian analyst.
 He trained at the C.G.
 Jung Institute of New York and returned to Cape Town in 2004.
 He is a past- president of SAAJA and is also a training analyst.
 He has a special interest in dreams, complexes, archetypes and how psychoneurobiology informs our work and approach to psyche.
 He is also interested in exploring how the principles of analytical psychology can be applied in helping children in traumatised communities and how these principles can be applied to help us better understand politics, films, literature, and the opera.

 Grace Reid: is a psychologist and Jungian analyst who practices psychotherapy, psychoanalysis and supervision in Kenilworth.
 Her training and education took place mostly in the United States, where she was in private practice for five years before moving to Cape Town in 1990.
-She is currently the secretary of SAAJA’s Exco and is also a training analyst.
+She has served as secretary of SAAJA and is a training analyst.